afska/gba-link-connection/README.md

 `getMode()` | **LinkSPI::Mode** | Returns the current mode.
 `isWaitModeActive()` | **bool** | Returns whether `waitMode` (*) is active or not.

 > (*) `waitMode`: The GBA adds an extra feature over SPI.
 When working as master, it can check whether the other terminal is ready to receive, and wait if it's not.
-That makes the connection more reliable, but it's not supported on other hardware units (e.g. the Wireless Adapter), so it must be disabled in those cases.
+That makes the connection more reliable, but it's not always supported on other hardware units (e.g. the Wireless Adapter), so it must be disabled in those cases.
 >
 > `waitMode` is disabled by default.